András Szántó: Writing, policy, and convening

+The Future of the Art World: A Conversation, January 21, 2026.
+Photo: Ed Marshall © Solomon R. Guggenheim Foundation, New York.

 Much of Szántó's writing examines arts and cultural institutions, in particular the dynamics of the contemporary art world and art market.
 His books, The Future of the Museum (2020), and Imagining the Future of the Museum (2023), feature dialogues with art museum directors and architects from around the world, highlighting the evolving functions of museums in a changing society.
 He is the author, most recently, of The Future of the Art World: 38 Dialogues (2025), which includes conversations with artists, curators, sociologists, philosophers, patrons, policymakers, and leading figures in the art trade assess the changing playing field on which art institutions operate.

 Szántó's journalism and commentary have appeared in The New York Times, The Los Angeles Times, The Wall Street Journal, The Boston Globe, Artforum, The American Prospect, I.D., Architecture, Print, Interiors, Men's Vogue, Museum Practice, and other publications.
 He has been a contributing editor of The Art Newspaper and was a co-founder of ArtworldSalon, an online publication on art institutions and markets.
 He is the former editor of the journals ARTicles and Reflections.
 Earlier, Szántó worked extensively as a translator of art history and art criticism.

 His research and writings have explored the strategies, missions, and architecture of art museums, the transformative role of technology, and current debates in cultural policy, including financing and philanthropy, and the rhetoric of cultural advocacy.
 To gain a better understanding of art-brand collaborations, Szántó initiated the Cultural Citizenship report, based on an online survey of experts.
 He contributed to the 2010 Aspen Institute report, The Artist as Philanthropist: Strengthening the Next Generation of Artist-endowed Foundations and to the influential 2005 RAND Corporation study, A Portrait of the Visual arts: Meeting the Challenges of a New Era.